Detective Chimp: The New 52

-In DC's 2011 reboot of its continuity, Detective Chimp has been mentioned by Ambush Bug in the Channel 52 feature sections.
+In The New 52, Detective Chimp has been mentioned by Ambush Bug in the Channel 52 feature sections.
 He later appears as a brief cameo in aiding the Justice League United team rescue Adam Strange from the Zeta Beam and in the 2016 DC Comics Rebirth Christmas Special story "The Night We Saved Christmas".

 DC Rebirth

 In DC Rebirth, Detective Chimp, a.k.a.
 Bobo, has appeared in the Dark Nights: Metal event, is one of the survivors of the invasion of the Dark Nights (alternate versions of Batman from a Dark Multiverse) and is seen at the Oblivion Bar alongside the Justice League, Kendra Saunders, Doctor Fate and others.
-Bobo's close friend Nightmaster, the owner of the Oblivion Bar, is killed in this confrontation.
+Bobo's close friend Nightmaster, the owner of the Oblivion Bar, is killed during the confrontation.
 Bobo later takes over the bar and Nightmaster's mystical duties.

+New Justice

-Bobo becomes a central part of a new mystical team called 'Justice League Dark'.
-This is led by Wonder Woman.
-It includes but is not limited to, John Constantine, Zatanna, Doctor Fate, Man-Bat and Swamp Thing.
+In the New Justice era, Bobo becomes a central part of a new mystical team called Justice League Dark.
+This is led by Wonder Woman, and includes but is not limited to, John Constantine, Zatanna, Doctor Fate, Man-Bat, and Swamp Thing.
 Bobo loses his friend the Blue Devil to mystical purists.

-In the pages of "The New Golden Age", Detective Chimp accompanied Doctor Fate in looking for Deadman to see if he can help them understand Hauhet who is the new guiding force of the Helmet of Fate.
-When a Huntress from a possible future arrived in the present after her visit to 1940, she finds herself in the company of Doctor Fate, Detective Chimp, and Deadman.
-Detective Chimp states to Huntress that they can do some introductions over a round of drinks where Deadman will pay for the first round.
+Dawn of DC

+In Knight Terrors, Detective Chimp and several other members of Justice League Dark are cursed by Insomnia and temporarily trapped in his Nightmare Realm.

+In The New Golden Age, Detective Chimp, Doctor Fate, and Deadman investigate Hauhet, the new guiding force of the Helmet of Fate, and help the Justice Society of America battle Per Degaton.

 Powers and abilities

 Detective Chimp possesses no unusual physical abilities, save the level of agility and physical strength that comes with being a chimpanzee with human knowledge of movement and tools.
 He is capable of conversing with all animals, regardless of origin, in their own language, including all spoken and written human languages.
 He is also one of the most highly skilled investigators in the world, with detective skills rivaling those of Ralph Dibny and Batman.
-Bobo has an Intelligence Quotient estimated to be higher than 98 percent of the adult (human) population, as evidenced by his Mensa membership and his ability to decode the Voynich manuscript which remained unsolved for over five hundred years.
+Bobo has an Intelligence Quotient estimated to be higher than 98 percent of the adult (human) population, as evidenced by his Mensa membership and his ability to decode the long-unsolved Voynich manuscript.
 Detective Chimp's hyper-intelligence has shown to have its downsides however as he has claimed it is difficult for him to concentrate without the help of alcohol to focus his mind.
-For a brief time, Detective Chimp also had additional sense-expanding powers granted him by the helmet of Doctor Fate.
+For a brief time, Detective Chimp also had additional sense-expanding powers granted by the Helmet of Fate.

-Because a chimpanzee's muscles are much denser than a human's, Detective Chimp is unable to swim.
-Recent scientific evidence suggests that chimpanzees can swim, and this represents a continuity error (or Detective Chimp simply never learned to swim).